 PHP code Syntax Check

-How to fix the Syntax errors?
+How to fix the WordPress Syntax error?

 If you have taken note of the structure of the errors we have seen above, you know what to look for and where.